wearepal/data-science-types/README.md

 ### Pre-pull request checks

-We also include a script that runs (most of) the CI checks that will be run when a PR is opened.
+We also include a script that runs the CI checks that will be run when a PR is opened.
 To test these out locally, use the `check_all.sh` script.

 ```bash